 - Cognitive Restructuring – in which the client learns to effectively and consistently challenge the accuracy and importance of their unwanted and distorted thoughts.

 - Behavioral Therapy – with an emphasis on Exposure and Response Prevention (ERP), a technique in which the client intentionally experiences the anxiety-producing thoughts and situations that trigger their OCD episodes, while not doing any compulsive or avoidant behaviors.
-This process can be painful, as it requires the client to feel as if they are doing something sacrilegious or dangerous to their faith.
+A variant of ERP called imaginal exposure can also be extremely helpful in challenging Scrupulosity obsessions.
+ERP can be painful, as it requires the client to feel as if they are doing something sacrilegious or dangerous to their faith.
 But in the long-term, ERP helps the client to reduce their unwanted compulsive and avoidant responses, and allows them to live their faith freely and with more authenticity.

 Scrupulosity Across Religions